neos/neos-development-collection/TYPO3.Neos/Documentation/References/NeosTypoScriptReference.rst

 -------

 Base type to render content nodes, extends :ref:`TYPO3_TypoScript__Template`.
-This prototype is extended by the auto-generated TypoScript to define prototypes for each node type extending ``TYPO3.Neos:Content``.
+This prototype is extended by the auto-generated TypoScript to define prototypes for each node type extending ``Neos.Neos:Content``.

 :templatePath: (string) The template path and filename, defaults to ``'resource://[packageKey]/Private/Templates/NodeTypes/[nodeType].html'`` (for auto-generated prototypes)
 :[key]: (mixed) Template variables, all node type properties are available by default (for auto-generated prototypes)